Periodic Symplectic Cohomologies

-\begin{rmk} Albers, Cieliebak and Frauenfelder in \cite{ACF} have independently discovered a similar construction in the context of Rabinowitz Floer homology. \end{rmk} We end the introduction with an outline of this paper.
-Section \ref{sec:cyc} contains a discussion of the algebraic formalism of $S^1$-complexes following \cite{BO2} and the definition of the periodic cyclic homology of an $S^1$-complex.
+\begin{rmk} Albers, Cieliebak and Frauenfelder in \cite{ACF} have independently discovered a similar construction under the assumption that $2c_1(M)=0$ for Rabinowitz Floer homology, and named it \textit{symplectic Tate homology}.
+When $2c_1(M)=0$, we can equip our periodic symplectic cohomology groups $\hp(M)$ and $\hpl(M)$ with extra $\Z$-grading, and the isomorphism $H^*(M,\Q)((u)) \rightarrow \hpl(M,\Q)$ is in fact an isomorphism of $\Z$-graded $\Q((u))$-modules. \end{rmk} We end the introduction with an outline of this paper.
+Section \ref{sec:cyc} contains a discussion of the algebraic formalism of $S^1$-complexes following \cite{BO2} and the definition of the cyclic homology of an $S^1$-complex.
 In section \ref{sec:symcoho}, symplectic cohomology $SH^*(M)$ of a Liouville domain $M$ is defined to be the direct limit of Floer cohomology groups of admissible Hamiltonians that are linear on $[R_0, \infty) \times \partial M$ for $R_0 \gg 1$.
-In section \ref{sec:psh}, we introduce the finitely supported periodic symplectic cohomology $PSH^*(M)$.
-The Floer cochain group $CF^*(M, H_t)$ of an admissible Hamiltonian $H_t$ can be equipped with an $S^1$-structure $\{\delta_i\}_{i \geq 0}$, where $\delta_0=d$ is the usual Floer differential and $\delta_1=\Delta$ is the BV operator.
+In section \ref{sec:psh}, we introduce the localized periodic symplectic cohomology $\hpl(M)$.
+The Floer cochain group $CF^*(M, H_t)$ of an admissible Hamiltonian $H_t$ can be equipped with an $S^1$-complex structure $\{\delta_i\}_{i \geq 0}$, where $\delta_0=d$ is the usual Floer differential and $\delta_1=\Delta$ is the BV operator.
 This implies that